 Our Christmas Eve was a bit hectic.
 We gathered at my mom’s house, but by “we” I mean Jessica, Namine, myself, my grandpa, my parents, my sister, and my brother and his wife.
 However, due to varying church and work duties, we weren’t all able to convene at the same time.

-Jessica, Namine, and I went to the earlier afternoon church service, so afterward we went to my mom’s house.
+Jessica, Namine, and I went to the earlier afternoon church service, so afterward we went to my mom’s house taking some holiday decor with us.
 Namine colored while Jessica and I played cards.
 My grandpa was also there, but he was content to watch us play.

 Fortunately, the evening’s schedule did settle down and we were all able to gather for opening stockings and presents.
 One of the things Namine received in her stocking was a tiny Hatchimal.
 According to the directions — or so we thought — it was supposed to hatch if you held it and rubbed it.
 As we opened presents, we all took turns holding it, waiting for it to hatch.
 It took over an hour.